saucenet/sync/README.md

 # Deploying a Test Server

 Run `gradle appengineRun` in your terminal

-You can interact with the local api using the Google API explorer: just click "Api Explorer" on the homepage (localhost:8080).
-Your browser will complain about some security concerns, but you can follow Google's directions on that page to begin making api calls against the local test server.
+Use Google API explorer to interact with the local API by clicking "API Explorer" from homepage (localhost:8080).

+Your browser will complain about some security concerns, but you can follow Google's directions on that page to begin making API calls against the local test server.

 # Deploying to Google App Engine

 Before you deploy to app engine you'll need to do the following:

 1. Signup for [Google Cloud](https://appengine.google.com/) if you havent already